Joanne Osborne

 Joanne Osborne is an American politician and a former Republican member of the Arizona House of Representatives representing District 13 from 2019 to 2023.
-Osborne was elected in 2018 defeating Republican incumbent State Representative Darin Mitchell in the Republican primary.
+Osborne was elected in 2018 defeating Republican incumbent state representative Darin Mitchell in the Republican primary.

-Osborne is a native of Goodyear, Arizona, and served on the Goodyear City Council for 10 years, in addition to serving as the Vice Mayor of Goodyear from 2011 to 2013.
-She was also a member of the Goodyear Planning & Zoning Commission.
+Osborne is a native of Goodyear, Arizona, and served on the Goodyear City Council for 10 years, in addition to serving as the vice mayor of Goodyear from 2011 to 2013.
+She was also a member of Goodyear's planning and zoning commission.